gauge21/gauge23/README.md

 <h2> Function </h2>
 <p>
   Two functions are being hosted on Azure called gauge-functions.
 Input, which takes information from the Azure database, and Output, which pushes information to the database.
+To call the functions, an API call using axios is used instead of jquery.
 </p>

 <h2> Azure </h2>